 - Employers’ liability.
 Employers’ liability insurance covers you and helps you to protect your employees in case one of them is injured or becomes ill as a result of the work they do for your business.
 You are legally required to take out this cover if you employ one or more people.

 - Business contents insurance.
 Business contents insurance covers the equipment and furnishings you use for your business against theft, loss or damage.
 This includes having your tools stolen or your premises (or home office if you work from home) damaged by a variety of reasons, such as water leaks and fire.

 - Professional indemnity.
-Professional indemnity covers you against claims of negligence by clients, if they’re not happy with your work.
-This type of policy can help with legal costs and compensation payments, up to the limit of your policy (this can vary from a few thousand pounds to several millions).
+Professional indemnity covers you against claims of negligence by clients if they’re not happy with your work.
+This type of policy can help with legal costs and compensation payments, up to the limit of your policy (this can vary from a few thousand pounds to several million).

 - Cyber insurance.
-Cyber insurance is a form of specialty cover designed to protect your business from a wide range of Internet-based risks such as data breaches, malicious cyber hacks and email forgery.
+Cyber insurance is a form of speciality cover designed to protect your business from a wide range of Internet-based risks, such as data breaches, malicious cyber hacks and email forgery.